 Students taking a planned leave of absence of one day or longer may request assignment to Independent Study.
 Students must obtain prior approval from the Director or Office Administrator for these temporary Independent Study Assignments.
-Student, Parent & Office Staff will sign a contract with agreed upon dates of absences, work assignments & due dates.
+Student, Parent and the Director will sign a contract with agreed upon dates of absences, work assignments & due dates.
 All Independent Study assignments are due to the school office, the first day the student is back in school.
 Students who miss work for planned travel or other activities and do not complete the IS assignments may not be able to make up the work missed during their absence.
+These students will also not be allowed to sign up for additional Independent Study periods.
 Students who have a prolonged illness should also contact the office & their Advisor to set up an Independent Study Agreement.
-In addition to the signed contract, a doctor's note will be required.
+In addition to the signed contract, a doctor's note will be required for illness related Independent Study.